The Ten Most Expensive Gym Memberships

 Fees: $32 per class, up to $3,000 for a 50 class pack

-Amenities: High-tech interactive bikes, personalized options allows you to track your progress
+Amenities: High-tech interactive bikes, personalized options allow you to track your progress

 While not technically a full gym membership, SoulCycle must be mentioned when it comes to expensive fitness.
 This spinning-only facility offers bicycling classes that will burn calories and a hole in your wallet.